kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md

 \(2\) All information contained in data processing equipment or materials.
 The term does not include daily or weekly statistical reports in whose place an annual or monthly summary is submitted.

-\(c\) The term *hearing* means either a show-cause proceeding as provided in §303.44 or a full evidentiary hearing as provided in §303.45, whichever is determined by the Assistant Secretary to be appropriate.
+\(c\) The term *hearing* means either a show-cause proceeding as provided in [[Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md#§303.44   Show cause proceedings.|§303.44]] or a full evidentiary hearing as provided in [[Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md#§303.45   Evidentiary hearings.|§303.45]], whichever is determined by the Assistant Secretary to be appropriate.

 (d)-(g) \[Reserved\]